How 3M Makes its Money: Revenue Breakdown

 3M (MMM) Financial Summary

-3M (MMM) is an industrials company that generated $24,600 in total revenue in fiscal year 2024.
-Revenue grew -1.6% year-over-year.
-The company earned $4,200 in net income, making it profitable.
+3M (MMM) is an industrials company that generated $24.6B in total revenue in fiscal year 2024.
+After a -$7B net loss in 2023 driven by litigation charges, 3M swung to $4.2B in net income as it resolves legacy liabilities and executes an operational turnaround under new leadership.
 For a deeper look at 3M’s revenue breakdown, business segments, and financial performance, review the detailed analysis above.